This post is a sponsored review of the Biblical History Center in LaGrange, GA.

 Also, when you have the chance to sit in a real-life goat hair tent on a stool and learn about the culture in which 9 to 10-year-old girls weave their own tents, life in Bible times isn’t just something on a page.
 It becomes real.
 Those people we read about start to have skin and we can think about them as people that we would actually have been able to talk to or learn from.

 All day long, everywhere we looked, there was something new to learn or understand about life for these people we’ve read about all our lives.
-We learned about olive oil pressing and pressing the grapes.
-We walked through the storehouse and discussed storing food inside the city walls and food preservation.
+We learned about olive oil pressing and pressing the grapes and we walked through the storehouse and discussed storing food inside the city walls and food preservation.
 We also got to walk around and see what their homes were like and even got to stand over the city gates to see what the guards would have seen!

 Now, when reading the book of Ruth and her visit to the threshing floor, we have a pretty good idea of what the setting of her story was like, or when we read about Abraham and Isaac we can see those Bedouin tents in our mind.
 When we read and discuss David and the sheep we can imagine him leaning back on a rock, waiting for his fire to build while making his bread dough.
 We can even smell the bread cooking as we talk about him looking over his sheep!